 - Identify one or more school wellness champions The wellness champion, a staff member with an interest in health promotion, maintains regular communication with the Project Healthy Schools coordinator to learn how to implement the program, transitioning to full responsibility for the program by the end of the first year. - Form a school wellness team A school wellness team is a collaborative group committed to improving the health, wellness and academic achievement of the students.
-The goal of the wellness team is to assist the wellness champion in creating a healthy school environment by meeting regularly to assist with the implementation of the school's action plan. - Engage your community Schools will share health and wellness information and program activities through a variety of communication channels, as well as display the provided program banner and health promotion bulletin board materials, rotating content throughout the school year.
+The goal of the wellness team is to assist the wellness champion in creating a healthy school environment by meeting regularly to assist with the implementation of the school's action plan.
+Schools will be required to host a minimum of four wellness team meetings during the first year of the program. - Engage your community Schools will share health and wellness information and program activities through a variety of communication channels, as well as display the provided program banner and health promotion bulletin board materials, rotating content throughout the school year.